Crowfield, Suffolk: 21st Century

-On 16 January 2017 a police blockade begun, due to concerns for a man who is holed up in his home, possibly with a weapon.
+On 16 January 2017 a police blockade begun, due to concerns for a man who was holed up in his home, possibly with a weapon.
 A large amount of Stone Street was cordoned off, and armoured vehicles, police dogs and armed police were brought to the street.

-Parish Register
+Parish register

 The parish register began in England in 1538 when Thomas Cromwell, Henry VIII's Vicar General, ordered that each parish priest must keep a book, and that the Parson, in the presence of the wardens, must enter all the baptisms, marriages and burials of the previous week.
 Many parishes ignored this order, so it was repeated in 1547.
 From 1539 to 1755, Crowfield did not have its own parish register.
 Births, marriages and deaths in the village were recorded in the Coddenham Register.
 From 1756, Crowfield was given its own register.

 The Cover of the first parish register for Coddenham (pictured) is dated 1543, suggesting that Coddenham was one of the parishes that ignored the order of 1539.

 Crowfield Windmill

 Crowfield Windmill is disused.
 It is located on land adjacent to the village hall recreation ground.
 The Windmill was originally built as a drainage mill near Great Yarmouth.
-It was moved to Crowfield c1840 and converted to a corn mill.
+It was moved to Crowfield c.
+1840 and converted to a corn mill.
 The mill worked by wind until 1916.
 An auxiliary engine was used to power the millstones until the mid-1930s.